Accueil > A. E. van Vogt > THE 83 VAN VOGT STORIES ON THIS SITE > "Centaurus II" by A. E. van Vogt (1947) - a golden-age novelette never (…)

 But there was, more and more.
 The gossip of the women, the plain talk of the men.
 Even his two cronies, who, for what seemed to Gourdy obvious reasons, he had forbidden access to the captain’s cabin, ranted against him.

 The words of Lesbee IV fell on ears that listened eagerly, but fearfully.
-Was it possible, people asked themselves doubtfully, if Earth was really only two years away?
+Was it possible, people asked themselves doubtfully, if Earth was really only two years away ?

-"We’ll have to kill that madman!"
+"We’ll have to kill that madman !"

 Madman, wondered Gourdy.
 Why, they must mean me.
 He felt furious.
-The fools!
+The fools !
 Couldn’t they see the game that Lesbee was playing—trying to re-establish rule of the ship by divine right.

-What right had he to rule the ship?
-After four generations, the regulations of the Space Board meant nothing—But they’ll hang me!
+What right had he to rule the ship ?
+After four generations, the regulations of the Space Board meant nothing—But they’ll hang me !
+Gourdy thought in agony.
+And I was only working for the good of the ship.

 They had no right, Browne and those others, no right to make four generations of Gourdys handle fertilizer.